MansoorMajeed/archived-esc.sh-hugo/content/blog/2021-06-09-disabling-mouse-acceleration-in-mac.md

-+++
-author = "Mansoor A"
-date = 2021-06-09T06:02:14Z
+---
+author: Mansoor A
+date: "2021-06-09T06:02:14Z"
-description = ""
+description: ""
-draft = false
+draft: false
-url = "disabling-mouse-acceleration-in-mac"
-summary = "How to disable mouse acceleration in MacOS " title = "Disabling Mouse Acceleration in MacOS"
+summary: 'How to disable mouse acceleration in MacOS '

-+++
+title: Disabling Mouse Acceleration in MacOS
+url: disabling-mouse-acceleration-in-mac
+---

 Open a terminal and run